HORSE COUNCIL BC ANNUAL AWARDS - CRITERIA

 Additional criteria: Significant contribution(s) must be to an equine organization(s), Club(s) or discipline(s).

-This award recognizes outstanding athletic performance by an athlete, senior or junior, competing in a recognized equestrian discipline taking part on a team or as an individual representing BC at either the provincial, national and/or international level(s) during the year.
+Senior Athlete: This award recognizes outstanding athletic performance by an athlete 18 years of age or older, competing in a recognized equestrian discipline taking part on a team or as an individual representing BC at either the provincial, national and/or international level(s) during the year.
 This individual MUST be a member of Horse Council BC in good standing to be nominated.

 This award has been split into two categories (Competitive and Non-Competitive) to recognize horses nominated in either category MUST have been born and raised in BC.